jjrom/resto/README.md

 Note that each time you change the configuration file, you should undeploy then redeploy the service.

 ### External Database
 resto can use an external PostgreSQL database (version 11+).

-Set the config.env `DATABASE_IS_EXTERNAL` parameter to `yes` to enable an external database.

 The following extensions must be installed on the target database:
  * postgis